graphql/graphql.github.io/src/content/faq/General.md

 ## Is GraphQL owned by Facebook?

 No, GraphQL is governed by the [GraphQL Foundation](#what-is-the-graphql-foundation).

-The specification was originally developed at Facebook, though, and [Facebook is a member](https://foundation.graphql.org/members/) of the GraphQL Foundation.
-Some of our [repositories on GitHub](https://github.com/graphql/) still have the license listed under Facebook Inc, but we're in the process of updating those.
+That said, the specification was originally developed at Facebook and [Facebook is a member](https://foundation.graphql.org/members/) of the GraphQL Foundation.
+Some of our [repositories on GitHub](https://github.com/graphql/) still have the license listed under Facebook Inc, but we're updating those.

 ## What is the GraphQL Foundation?

-The [GraphQL Foundation](https://foundation.graphql.org/faq/) provides governance for GraphQL as well as vendor-neutral oversight of funding, events, operations resources, and more.
-Formed in 2018, the GraphQL Foundation is hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and is made up of [representatives from 20 different companies](https://foundation.graphql.org/members/).
-The idea is that it’s an open, neutral home for the GraphQL community.
+The [GraphQL Foundation](https://foundation.graphql.org/faq/) is a neutral foundation that provides governance for GraphQL.
+This includes vendor-neutral oversight of open-source repositories, funding, events, and more.
+It's hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and consists of [representatives from 20 different companies](https://foundation.graphql.org/members/).
+The idea is that it’s an impartial and open home for the GraphQL community.

 You can find out more by visiting [foundation.graphql.org](https://foundation.graphql.org/).

 ## How can I contribute to the GraphQL specification?

 GraphQL is still an evolving language and contributions are very welcome!
-The specification (including the [latest working draft](https://spec.graphql.org/)) is open source and [contributor guidelines](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md) are available on GitHub.
+The specification (including the [latest working draft](https://spec.graphql.org/)) is open source.
+[Contributor guidelines](https://github.com/graphql/graphql-spec/blob/master/CONTRIBUTING.md) are available on GitHub.

 There are more ways to get involved with GraphQL beyond the specification though.
 Updating the content on [this website and the documentation](https://github.com/graphql/graphql.github.io), for example.
 Or contributing to [graphql-js](https://github.com/graphql/graphql-js), [express-graphql](https://github.com/graphql/express-graphql), [GraphiQL](https://github.com/graphql/graphiql), or [one of the many other projects](https://github.com/graphql/) maintained by the [GraphQL Foundation](#what-is-the-graphql-foundation).